solidusio/solidus_guides/README.md

 #### Deploying to Github pages

 To deploy to github pages you need to push the site files to its own gh-pages branch if you want it as a project page.
+Check that your `baseurl` in `config.yml` matches the repo name.

 `./go serve`

 `cd _site/`

-`touch .nojekyll`

 `git init`